 Long-term Care Quality

-The next category we scored is long-term care, in which this nursing home was given an abysmal score in this area also.
-Unfortunately, we gave it an abysmal F for this area, which is obviously somewhat alarming.
-When facilities receive this kind of grade in this category it is a bad sign for resident care and it may indicate that the facility is not as well-staffed with nurses and aids.
-One of the statistics we considered in addition to nursing hours was vaccines.
-We were a bit concerned this nursing home provided the pneumonia vaccination to just 69.89247 percent of its residents.
-To our surprise, this nursing home was actually able to limit hospitalizations.
-With just 1.18 hospitalizations per 1,000 long-term resident days, this nursing home has fewer hospitalizations than the average nursing home.
+The next area we analyzed is long-term care, where this facility received a rock bottom grade here as well.
+Sadly, it received an F for this area, which is definitely a major concern.
+When nursing homes receive this type of score in this category it is typically a bad sign for resident care and it may mean that the facility is not as well-staffed with nurses and aids.
+Once we assessed the quantity of care provided by nurses aids and other staff, we then looked at the nursing home's vaccination records.
+We were disappointed to learn that this nursing home vaccinated only 75 percent of its patients for pneumonia.
+Surprisingly, this facility was actually able to limit hospitalizations.
+With only 0.01 hospitalizations per 1,000 long-term resident days, this nursing home has fewer hospitalizations than many nursing homes.
 This was its best score in this category.

 Rating Over Time